 Negotiable.
 The listing-side commission is fully negotiable.
 Some Marin agents will quote 2% listing side instead of 2.5%; some will quote 1.5% on a $3M+ Tiburon estate.
 Compass and Coldwell Banker Global Luxury have internal flexibility on the listing side.
 Boutique brokerages (Vanguard, Dudum, smaller San Anselmo / Mill Valley independents) sometimes negotiate to 1.75–2% listing on quick-turn high-end listings.

 Not negotiable.
-The percentage-based commission structure.
-Traditional brokerages won't list at flat fee.
-That's the gap LOQOL's Charlie AI fills — the same MLS + Zillow + Redfin + Realtor.com syndication, with the same buyer-side 2.5% offering, minus the listing-side percentage.
+The percentage-based listing commission structure itself.
+Traditional brokerages won't list at a flat fee.
+That's the gap LOQOL's Charlie AI fills - the same MLS plus Zillow, Redfin and Realtor.com syndication, the same cooperation with buyer agents whose compensation is negotiated in each offer, minus the listing-side percentage.

 How LOQOL Charlie AI Compares to Marin County Flat-Fee MLS Services